IBM/watson-multimedia-analyzer/README.md

 ## Flow

-1. Media file is passedd into the `Media Processor` enrichment process.
+1. Media file is passed into the `Media Processor` enrichment process.
 2. The Watson Speech to Text Service tranlates audio to text.
 The text is broken up into scenes, based on a timer, a change in speaker, or a significant pause in speech.
 3. The Watson Natural Language Understanding Service pulls out keywords, entities, concepts, and taxonomy for each scene.
 4. The Watson Tone Analyzer Service extracts top emotions, social and writing tones for each scene.